 Academic Leaves

-In accordance with Trinity policy, the President of the University, upon the recommendation of the Faculty Development Committee (FDC) and the Vice President for Academic Affairs, will award academic leaves to eligible faculty.
+In accordance with Trinity policy, the Provost, upon the recommendation of the Faculty Development Committee (FDC) awards academic leaves to eligible faculty.

-Academic leaves will be granted for either one semester, for a full academic year, or for a summer.
+Academic leaves may be granted for either one semester, for a full academic year, or for a summer.

 The application process is competitive.
-The online applications for the coming year will open in May.
+Online applications for the coming year open in May.

 Summer Stipends

-In accordance with University policy, the President of the University, upon the recommendation of the Faculty Development Committee (FDC) and the Vice President for Academic Affairs, will award competitive summer stipends on an annual basis in the amount of $9,000.
+In accordance with University policy, the Provost, upon the recommendation of the Faculty Development Committee (FDC) awards competitive summer stipends on an annual basis.

 The purpose of a summer stipend is to encourage faculty to develop research projects, intensive scholarly activities, and activities in the creative and performing arts.

 The application process is competitive.
-The online applications for the coming year will open in May.
+Online applications for the coming year open in May.

 Early Career Faculty Fellowships

 Early Career Faculty Fellowships will be used to attract and retain outstanding pre-tenure faculty.
-The summer stipend will enable the faculty member to pursue his or her own research and professional development activities.
+The summer stipend will enable the faculty member to pursue their own research and professional development activities.

-While some of the fellowships are restricted by the donor to a specific academic department, those which are unrestricted will be designated by the Vice President of Academic Affairs with the approval of the President per the Faculty Handbook.
+While some of the fellowships are restricted by the donor to a specific academic department, those which are unrestricted will be designated by the Provost and Vice President for Academic Affairs per the Faculty Handbook.

 Travel and Special Project Grants

 The University provides travel support to full-time faculty to attend professional conferences and to conduct research away from campus.
-Faculty members are encouraged to contact their Department Chair to learn more about the availability of resources.
+Faculty members should contact their Department Chair to learn more about the availability of resources.

 Special Project Grants are awarded to: (1) to support projects associated with a faculty member’s academic leave or summer stipend or (2) to provide, within budgetary limits, the funding of separate projects which cannot be funded within the guidelines of other institutional grant offerings.
-Faculty members who seek a Special Project Grant must first consult with their Department Chair to initiate a request with the Associate Vice President for Academic Affairs: Budget and Research.
+Faculty members who seek a Special Project Grant must first consult with their Department Chair to initiate a request.

 Start-Up Funding